Scoring

 Scoring output

-To define scoring output we switch to Scoring
+To define scoring output we switch to SCORING tab in the right menu of Editor view.

 Along the beam axis